halworsen/fflogsapi/README.md

 ## Features

 * Retrieve information from FF Logs' v2 GraphQL API
+  * Including private information only accessible through the user API
 * Lazy evaluation
   * Queries for data are not executed until it is explicitly needed
 * Query caching